sid597/Softland/README.md

 Are midwits making the midwit meme as an observer?
 How to overthink midwit meme?

+What is the equivalent of os/browser for distributed knowledge?
+What is the rewind equivalent?
+Maybe what I am doing??

+Watched Interstellar again and was again taken to the humbleness, curiosity, the longing, adventure, urge to explore one feels in the vastness of the universe, beauty of nature, the sheer magnitude.
+How do I feel the same by manipulating mathematical characters or by natural language?
+Not talking about deliberating (here mixed deliberate+thinking somehow) thinking, I can emulate the feeling but the difference here is that I already have the outcome in mind.
+Whereas what I refer as "pure feeling" is: it happens first and then you get a word in you mind.

 ---

 UI's require too much interaction to the point that its distracting, limiting the capability and capacity of thinking.